 If your dog is bitten by a rattlesnake, keep him as quiet as possible.
 This slows the circulation of the venom in the dog’s body.
 Call your vet’s office immediately so they can be prepared when you come in.
-Carry or walk the dog back to the car and head for the vet as quickly as possible.
+They may refer you to an animal specialty hospital that can deal with the situation better.
+Carry or walk the dog back to the car and head for the vet or hospital as quickly as possible.

 Do not do any of the following: